Webinar series solidifies legal firm’s position in thought leadership

 - The upcoming webinar schedule, with appropriate registration links

 The firm’s attorneys also personally follow up on any attendee questions that go unanswered during the webinar.
-Attendees looking to earn MCLE credit can simply provide information on the state they practice in and their bar number, and Fish & Richardson completes the necessary paperwork after the webcast.
+Attendees looking to earn MCLE continuing education credit can simply provide information on the state they practice in and their bar number, and Fish & Richardson completes the necessary paperwork after the webcast.

 Since Fish & Richardson began presenting its monthly post-grant practice webinars on Webcast Elite, the firm has expanded its webinars series schedule to include two additional practices: litigation and patent.
 The practice-specific webinars are held on the same day of each month, the second, third and fourth Wednesdays.